TokyoTravel Guide

 Tokyo travel tips

-The following Tokyo travel tips will help you feel prepared for your vacation in Japan.
+The following Tokyo travel tips will help you feel prepared for your holiday in Japan.
 Tokyo is a destination with differences that are equally as exciting as they are daunting.
 Using a unique currency and speaking a different language, as well as having a particular set of implicit customs, Japan is a country very different to those in the Western world.
 Get a flu vaccination before you leave and keep the following Tokyo travel advice in mind – you’ll step off the plane feeling at ease and ready for all the city has to offer.

 As an Australian, you're not required to obtain a visa to enter Japan, provided you hold an Australian passport valid for your stay.
 Note that to enter Tokyo sans visa, you must only stay for up to 90 days.
 You also can't undertake any work.
 Once you're in the country, you can't change your visa.
 You must obtain a working visa from a Japanese diplomatic mission in Australia or a third country if you wish to get a job.